vishkashpvp/cashflow-tracker/client/README.md

 ## Development server

-Run `npm run dev` for a dev server.
+Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.